dustydingo/Everything-Voice-Recognition/README.md

 # Everything Voice Recognition
-A repository for listing all major software and libraries available for voice recognition and details on how to use them
+A list of all major software and libraries available for voice recognition and details on how to use them